itsligo/dmd/README.md

 * bower install all key components
 * angular-ui-utils breaks dropdown so add data attributes for dropdown and dropdown-toggle rather than classes in header.client.view.html
 *

+### Debugging in Webstorm

+* Run Grunt (default) task in console
+* Ensure Webstorm debug plugin in place for Chrome/Firefox
+* Create Edit Configuration for Javascript and run to catch breakpoints
+* Use ps -ax | grep node to identify if port is in use if get EADDRINUSE error shows and kill -9 portNumber to kill
+* Or stop Run processes in WebStorm